 How it works

-Creating a CD ladder is easy to do.
-It can be set up through a credit union using share term certificates (STCs) or with CDs from a bank.
+A CD ladder can be set up through a credit union using share term certificates (STCs) or with CDs from a bank.
 They are available in maturities ranging from three months to over five years.
-You can buy short, intermediate, and long-term certificates that mature at staggered dates.
+You can buy short, intermediate and long-term certificates that mature at staggered dates.
 On paper, this looks like steps on a ladder.
 Each new step features a CD with a longer maturity and higher interest than it had before.

 For example, here is what it would look like if you were to invest $2,000: